Triyuga Municipality: 2021

+Religiously Hindu is the largest group with 77.3% and Kirat Mundhum is the second largest group with 9.1%, Buddhist at third number with 8%.

+80% of the total population are literate which means they can read and write but only 13.2% of people have passed SEE.

+Nepali is the most spoken language in this municipality with 55.3%, Tharu is second with 14.6%, Maithili is third with 7% and Magar is at fourth with 6.5%.
+Chamling, Tamang, Rai, Danuwar and Nepal bhasha are other minor languages that are also spoken in this municipality.

 Education

 Education in the town is accessible.

 Campuses for higher education are available at Gaighat.
 Triyuga Janata Multiple Campus provides undergraduate and post graduate education on management and social sciences.
 Baruwa Campus provides undergraduate education, management and science.
 Similarly Udayasi English higher secondary school provides intermediate education on science and management.
 There are numerous other schools for education, such as: